What Is a Knowledge Audit and Why Does It Matter?

 - Determining where you need to focus your knowledge/documentation development efforts

-Keeping those objectives in mind will help you better understand the information you need to collect during a particular audit.
-You can then focus on one goal and schedule the others during subsequent audits.
+Keeping these objectives in mind will help teams better understand the information they need to collect during a particular audit.
+Teams can then focus on one goal and schedule the others during subsequent audits.

 2. Assemble Your Audit Team

 While you will have a core team overseeing the knowledge auditing, insights from various stakeholders can help you develop a more accurate picture of your organization’s knowledge.
-If you’re conducting a company-wide knowledge audit, include representatives from any teams contributing to and sharing company knowledge (which should be from every team).
+If you’re conducting a company-wide knowledge management audit checklist, include representatives from any teams contributing to and sharing company knowledge (which should be from every team).

 3. Form an Inventory of Existing Knowledge

-One of the most critical tasks of the knowledge audit is creating an inventory of what knowledge exists in your organization (and where it lives).
+One of the most critical tasks of auditing knowledge is creating an inventory of what knowledge exists in your organization (and where it lives).
 When preparing for this step, it’s important to think about all types of knowledge: implicit, tacit, and explicit.
-You’ll need to look to several different sources to complete this inventory, potentially including:
+You’ll need to look at several different sources to complete this inventory, potentially including:

 - Your company intranet